pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 I decided to move my posts from Wordpress to github.
 The host fee is too expensive to afford, and the control panel for WP is so bad.
 I want a more geek blog.
 Jekyll is my final choice.
 This tutorial is  based on the [Youtube video tutorial](http://youtu.be/jVeNnHy65Rs) by Thomas Bradley.
 It is highly recommended to have a look at his tutorial, clear and easy to understand.
 I write posts only for memo and learning.
 This is *part I* for what I have learnt today(video 1 to 15).

 ## Installation
 Jekyll is a command line tool used in terminal.
-We consider you have installed command line tool in your mac, if not, you need to go apple's developer site or use your Xcode to download and install before you start.
+We consider you have installed command line tool in your mac, if not, you need to go apple's developer site or use your Xcode to download and install before you strat.

 Since Jekyll is based on Ruby, you need install gem.
 Open your terminal, check and update the latest version of gem: